 Lawrence was the first Caucasian member of the Gate City Bar Association (1971) and the first Caucasian President of the Atlanta Urban League (1977-80).
 In 2009 Lawrence was inducted into the Gate City Bar Association Hall of Fame.
 In 2012 he was awarded the Greater Atlanta Urban League’s Legacy Champion Award.

-- 95% of nearly forty-six years of law practice has been in jury and non-jury civil disputes and litigation, focusing on employment, labor, and civil rights matters.
+- 95% of nearly forty-seven years of law practice has been in jury and non-jury civil disputes and litigation, focusing on employment, labor, and civil rights matters.

 - Has averaged three trials each year and a class action trial every three years.